calliope-project/calliope/doc/user/configuration.rst

 Model definition and configuration
 ==================================

+..
+Note:: See :doc:`configuration_reference` for a complete listing of all available configuration options.

 A model run consists of the *run settings* and the associated *model definition* (also referred to as the *model settings*).
 At its most basic, these two components are specified in just two YAML files:

 * ``run.yaml`` which sets up run-specific and environment-specific settings such as which solver to use.
 It must also, under ``input:``, define at least two directives: